-- [G.39] The automotive industry should consider the incremental risks that could be presented by these devices when connected with vehicle systems and provide reasonable protections. - [G.40] Any connection to a third-party device should be authenticated and provided with appropriate limited access.
+- [G.41] The automotive industry should consider the risks that could be presented by user owned or aftermarket devices when connected with vehicle systems and provide reasonable protections. - [G.42] Any connection to a third-party device should be authenticated and provided with appropriate limited access.